Leadership and institutional direction at Kilimo Corps Africa

 Kilimo Corps Africa is being built with the intention to become a credible pan-African institution.
 That means leadership must do more than oversee programs—it must shape vision, strengthen systems, build partnerships, support learning, and guide long-term institutional growth.

-Our leadership approach is grounded in service, clarity, accountability, and the belief that strong institutions matter for Africa’s agricultural transformation.
+Our leadership approach is grounded in service, clarity, accountability, and the belief that strong institutions matter for agricultural transformation across Africa.

 Institutional leadership and strategic direction